 Order 61 — Proceedings under judgments and orders

-1 — Application of Order
+Division 1 — Application of order

+[Heading inserted in Gazette 22 Feb 2008 p.
+638.]

 1. Application to proceedings under an order

 This Order applies with the necessary modifications to proceedings under an order as it applies in relation to proceedings under a judgment, and references therein to a judgment include references to an order; but this Order does not apply to a question or issue of fact in a cause or matter.